ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 12. **Orders with the lowest ratings and longest delivery time**

 For solutions (SQL codes), outputs and visualization, see [`Solutions_and_Visualizations.md`](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Solutions_and_Visualization.md)

+These analytical questions play a crucial role in driving business intelligence by uncovering actionable insights across various operational and strategic areas.
+Tracking total sales revenue per month helps identify seasonal trends and forecast demand, while analyzing the top 5 most selling product categories supports inventory planning and marketing focus.
+Understanding the average delivery time by state, along with the percentage of delayed deliveries, enables businesses to optimize logistics and enhance customer satisfaction.
+Identifying the top 10 sellers by revenue reveals high-performing partners who can be prioritized for support or incentives.
+Insights into preferred payment methods help streamline the checkout experience and offer targeted promotions.
+Evaluating customer repeat purchase rates measures loyalty and long-term engagement, whereas average review scores per seller reflect service quality and reliability.
+Monthly active sellers indicate the platform’s vibrancy and can guide seller retention strategies.
+Recognizing top customers by total spend allows businesses to tailor loyalty programs and personalized services.
+Examining the most reviewed and highest-rated products helps in refining promotional efforts, while identifying orders with the lowest ratings and longest delivery times uncovers operational bottlenecks that need immediate attention.
+Altogether, these metrics form a comprehensive foundation for data-driven decision-making and long-term business growth.

 ## Insights Extracted

 - Seasonal trends in sales revenue